JD-P/epiphanal/README.md

 Create a new list with the name of your choosing:

-new test - Create a new reminder deck with the name 'test'.
+    <epiphanal> new test - Create a new reminder deck with the name 'test'.

 Add a couple of reminders:

-add Test | 1 - Create a new reminder test with a weight of one.
+    <epiphanal> add Test | 1 - Create a new reminder test with a weight of one.
 See explanation of
                                weight below.

-add Test2 | 1 - Same as above but with different name.
+    <epiphanal> add Test2 | 1 - Same as above but with different name.

 Pluck one from the deck to test:

-show 1 - Draw a reminder from the list by weight.
+    <epiphanal> show 1 - Draw a reminder from the list by weight.
 If you draw multiple reminders
                 from the deck there will be no repeats.
 Therefore you can only draw as many items as exist in the deck.

+Or use 'show all' to see everything:

+    <epiphanal> show all - Show every item in the reminder deck.

 Save your deck to disk:

-save - Save the deck to a file in the .epiphanal folder in your home directory.
+    <epiphanal> save - Save the deck to a file in the .epiphanal folder in your home directory.

 Then exit the program:

-exit - Leave epiphanal.
+    <epiphanal> exit - Leave epiphanal.

 When you want to see the reminders later you start up the program and load the
 deck:

-load test - Load a preexisting deck with a given name.
+    <epiphanal> load test - Load a preexisting deck with a given name.

 And use show to draw a reminder from it:

-show 1 - See previously.
+    <epiphanal> show 1 - See previously.

 Then exit again:

-exit
+    <epiphanal> exit

+It's important to keep in mind that any changes to the deck will have to be saved with the 'save' command:

+    <epiphanal> add Test3 | 1

+    <epiphanal> save

 # Weight #